-Did you talk to your child this morning about school?
-Did you know that talking to your child about school is one of the things that you can do everyday to improve academic achievement and create positive attitudes to learning?
-This is just one of the activities that makes a difference for student success.
+How often do you talk to your child about school?
+Did you know that this simple act of engagement is one of the best things you can do to improve your child’s academic achievement and foster a positive attitude toward learning?
+And this is just one of many things that make a difference for student success.

 According to the Ontario Ministry of Education, research on parent engagement tells us that there is a direct connection between parent engagement and: